Q: What does SecondWrite’s Malware DeepViewTM do and who uses it?

 Q: What Operating Systems are supported?

-A: Malware DeepViewTM currently supports Windows OS.
+A: Malware DeepViewTM currently supports Windows OS, Mac OS and Ubuntu.
 The support for other Operating System will be rolled out in next few months.

 Q: What deployments are supported?